Path to Space

 Promotional images released by Boeing

 Blue Origin is working on a suborbital approach first, to be followed by the ability to go to orbit.
-For going to orbit, as with SpaceX, they plan on having their hardware be reusable, both the booster used to get off the ground and the capsule that'll fly in space.
+For going to orbit, as with SpaceX, they plan on having their hardware be reusable, both the 1st stage booster used to get off the ground and the capsule that'll fly in space.
 The booster will land vertically while the capsule will return via parachute.
-However, initially they plan on using the non-reusable Atlas V rocket as their launch vehicle.
+The 2nd stage will be expendable after propelling the capsule to orbit.
+For the 1st stage booster they're developing their BE-4 engine which they expect to be flight-ready in 2017.

 Credit: NASA/Blue Origin